Cisco ISE Administrator Accounts: CLI and GUI Access

 userTest User *

-The configuration distinction between Disabled and Locked modes in the CLI is clearly verifiable using the show running-config password-policy command.
-If the Suspend account for X minutes option is selected from the GUI, the running configuration includes the password-lock-timeout entry.
-If the Lock account option is selected, this entry does not appear in the configuration.
+The difference between Disabled and Locked modes in the CLI can be clearly verified using the show running-config password-policy command.
+When the Suspend account for X minutes option is selected in the GUI, the running configuration includes the password-lock-timeout entry.
+Conversely, if the Lock account option is selected, this entry is absent from the configuration.

 ISE-NODE-2/adminCLI#show running-config password-policy | include password-lock